GogiPuttar/adityanairswebsite.github.io/_posts/2022-10-03-DancingHexapod.md

 </video>
 </div>

-### This Section is incomplete as finals week came in the way.
-Please check back again on December 25th 2023 🎄.
+### This Section is under construction 🛠️ since finals week came in the way.
+Please check back again on December 31st 2023 🎄.
 Thank you for your interest `:)`

 ### The post on Dexterous Manipulation through Virtual Reality is complete and ready for viewing.